 - Buy ingredients in bulk and use reusable containers when possible.
 Consider making your own broth using leftovers in your refrigerator.

-- Check with your guests beforehand to see if they’d like to take leftovers home with them, and cook to that amount.
+- Check with your guests beforehand to see if they’d like to take leftovers home and cook to that amount.
 Make sure you have plenty of containers, aluminum foil, and storage items to pack everything up.

 - Clean out your freezer to make room for everything you’re saving.
 Your freezer is a magic “pause” button for your food - if stored properly, you can safely freeze holiday leftovers for months.